Before You Refinance an MPDU

 - Make sure your lender is aware your unit is part of the MPDU Program;

-- Send a letter to Maureen Harzinski in the MPDU office requesting the current MPDU value of your unit, stating your reason for requesting the value (is it for a refinancing or for a home equity loan).
+- Send a resale price request form to MPDU Intake office requesting the current MPDU value of your unit, stating your reason for requesting the value (is it for a refinancing or for a home equity loan).
 Include a list of any improvements made to the unit, as well as copies of the receipts for work performed.
 (DHCA will need 21 days to respond to your request, so plan accordingly).

 - Provide the letter from the MPDU Office to your lender.

 There is a "Notice of Sale and Refinance" recorded on your property in the land records of Montgomery County.
 This Notice must be updated by the MPDU Office after you refinance or obtain a home equity loan.
 Therefore, your Settlement Agent must submit to the MPDU Office a copy of the new Deed of Trust recorded in land records, as well as a copy of the HUD-1 Settlement Statement.
 This information must be received no later than two weeks after recordation.